Chik-Network/chik_clvm_tools/README.md

 ### (if)

 `(if A B C)`
-This operator is similar to lone condition in clvm `i`, except it actually does a lazy evaluation of either B or C (depending upon A).
+This operator is similar to lone condition in klvm `i`, except it actually does a lazy evaluation of either B or C (depending upon A).
 This allows you to put expensive or failing (like `x`) operator within branches, knowing they won't be executed unless required.

 This is implemented as a macro, and expands out to `((c (i A (q B) (q C)) (a)))`.